Petite Dressing Tips That Will Make You Shine

 Tips for Petite Dresses

-• Midi dresses are a danger.
+- Midi dresses are a danger.
 The hem of a midi dress lands between the ankle and knee.
-Unfortunately, this introduces a horizontal line that has the effect of making your legs look even shorter.
+This introduces a badly placed horizontal line that has the effect of making your legs look shorter.
 On a petite person, this is not ideal.
-That being said, you may be able to pull off a midi dress from the regular section if it lands closer to your ankle, essentially becoming a maxi dress.
+However, you may be able to pull off a regular sized midi dress if it lands closer to your ankle, essentially becoming a maxi dress.

-• Dresses to avoid would be anything bulky and busy.
+- Avoid dresses that are bulky or busy.
 Complicated designs and patterns tend to overwhelm your frame, so consider avoiding those as well.

-• A petite dress will help bring the waistline higher on your body, thus elongating you vertically.
-Can you see how in the following photo, the elevated waistline on the dress gives the illusion of longer legs?
+- A petite sized dress will help bring the waistline higher on your body, thus elongating you vertically.

 Tips for Petite Jumpsuits

-Say yes to fitted, self-tie, belt and wrap jumpsuits, as well as jumpsuits that have an elevated waistline.
-Solid colors will be fantastic.
+Say yes to fitted, self-tie, belted and wrap jumpsuits, as well as jumpsuits that have an elevated waistline.
+Solid colors will be look fantastic on you.

 As with other petite clothing, avoid large prints – they tend to be too overwhelming on a small frame.

-Remember: get a petite size so the proportions and rise will match you!
+Remember: get a petite size so the proportions, rise, and length will work for you!

 Tips for Petite Coats

-The best coat length for petite women is knee length and maxi.
+The best coat lengths for petite women are knee length and maxi.
 These will hit your leg at just the right spot to keep your overall look proportional.

-Trench coats can be an excellent option but proceed with caution if you have a large bust: double breasted coats and coats with added details on the top of the body can have the effect of adding even more visual weight where you absolutely do not want that visual weight placed.
+Trench coats can be an excellent option but proceed with caution if you have a large bust.
+Double breasted coats or coats with added details on the top of the body can have the effect of adding more visual weight where you do not want that visual weight placed.

-For a maxi coat, choose one that is well fitted to keep the volume down.
-Wool or cashmere are excellent fabric options for a maxi coat.
-Belted maxi coats are wonderful.
-You can even place the belt above your natural waist to visually elongate your legs.
+For maxi coats, choose one that is well fitted to keep the overall volume down.
+Wool or cashmere are excellent fabric options for maxi coats.
 Consider having the length be longer than your midcalf but not too long as to be overwhelming.
 These maxi coats look great with heels!

 Tips for Neckline and Tops